 With this goal in mind, GotScience is kicking off a new Science Policy section to cover the ways that science intersects with policy—directly affecting our lives.
 To begin, we will publish a four-part series of articles covering four major issues facing the public and briefly discuss how the federal government can work with scientists to finding equitable, just, and sustainable solutions.
 We hope you will enjoy these and stay tuned for more articles exploring all the ways science informs the difficult choices our governments at all levels must make to allow all citizens to lead productive and healthy lives.

 A rising sea

-Miami Beach, Florida, recently decided to spend 400 million dollars to elevate seawalls, raise city streets, and build more water pumps.
+Miami Beach, Florida, recently decided to spend $400 million to elevate seawalls, raise city streets, and build more water pumps.
 Why?
 Sea levels have risen so high in the Miami area that slightly higher tides or short bursts of rainfall can now cause significant flooding.
 This “sunny day flooding” by ocean water routinely damages basements and cars, clogs sewer drains, and overwhelms drinking-water wells with salt.